-On 26 May 2021 the Group announced its intention to divest the Parenta Group (comprising Amplify Investments Ltd and its wholly-owned subsidiaries), subject to shareholder and regulatory agreement.
-The assets and liabilities of the Parenta Group are consequently presented as held for sale in the current period.
+As disclosed in the 31 December 2021 annual report and accounts, the Group announced its intention to divest the Parenta Group (comprising Amplify Investments Ltd and its wholly-owned subsidiaries).
+The assets and liabilities of the Parenta Group were consequently presented as held for sale as at 31 December 2021.

-The sale was completed on 31 January 2022 for a consideration of £4,000,000.
-Correspondingly, the Group recognised a provision for impairment losses of £1,822,000 and an impairment of goodwill of £2,476,000 as at 31 December 2021 as a result of the disposal.
-The segment was not previously presented as a discontinued operation or classified as held for sale as at 31 December 2020.
-Thus, the comparative statement of profit or loss has been re-presented to show the discontinued operation separately from continuing operations.
+The sale was completed on 31 January 2022 for a consideration of £4,000,000 and since the actual impairment losses incurred remained the same as the provision made as at 31 December 2021, comprising a provision for impairment losses of £1,822,000 and an impairment of goodwill of £2,476,000, no further adjustment on the impairment losses was required for as at 31 December 2022.